Progressive talk radio: Internet, satellite, cable TV, social media

 The internet has become an important and growing factor in the distribution of liberal talk programming, with many radio stations and individual show hosts streaming their show as they are "on the air" live.
 Twitter and Facebook web pages exist for nearly every currently broadcasting progressive/liberal/independent talk show host(s) named here.
 Various television shows feature talk radio guests such as Stephanie Miller on CNN, Thom Hartmann on "Real Time with Bill Maher."

 SiriusXM Satellite Radio, America's satellite radio provider, offers one channel of liberal talk.
 Sirius XM Progress, channel 127, airs the shows of Miller and Hartmann and originates the shows of Dean Obeidallah, Michelangelo Signorile, Xorje Olivares (Affirmative Reaction), John Fugelsang (Tell Me Everything), and the duo of Zerlina Maxwell and Jess McIntosh (Signal Boost).

 Another notable example of liberal talk online is The Young Turks.
 They were the first original talk show on Sirius Satellite Radio and the first live, daily webcast on the internet.
 YouTube videos of numerous progressive, liberal and independent talk show hosts can be viewed as well.
 Hosts such as Norman Goldman and Stephanie Miller also offer video streaming of their live shows, accessed on their respective websites.
 Malloy has since moved his show to the internet.
-Liberal/independent talk show hosts have their own sources for relevant topics, and often derive research from websites and news organizations such as The Huffington Post, Daily Kos, Media Matters, Mother Jones, AlterNet, Common Dreams, Truthout, Harper's, Talking Points Memo, Salon.com, Electronic Frontier Foundation, Democrats.com, Democratic Underground, Public Citizen, MoveOn.org, Politico and many more.
+Liberal/independent talk show hosts have their own sources for relevant topics, and often derive research from websites and news organizations such as The Huffington Post, Daily Kos, Media Matters, Mother Jones, AlterNet, Common Dreams, Truthout, Harper's, Talking Points Memo, Salon.com, Electronic Frontier Foundation, Democrats.com, Democratic Underground, Public Citizen, MoveOn.org, Politico, ProPublica and many more.